Sustainable Systems, MSPD.

 Summary of Important Action Points

 Here is a list of the main action points related to doing your thesis project.
-They are presented in the order that may differ from the order you do them.
+They are presented in an order that may differ from the order you do them.

 - Familiarise yourself with the relevant instructions;

 - Summarise your idea(s) about the topic and problem on one page;

 - Gain a basic understanding of the research methods potentially relevant to your thesis;

 - Refresh your knowledge of technical scientific writing;